Social Inhibition (Definition + Examples)

 Power

 One last interesting factor regarding social inhibition is power.
-When you appear to have more power over a situation, you are likely to have decreased social inhibitions.
+When you appear to have more power over a situation, you will likely have decreased social inhibitions.
 Power comes in many forms.
 Wealth, success, or titles can give you the illusion of power.
 Hosting a party in your home can change the power dynamic between you and your guests slightly.
-The power someone might have because of their position in society may also affect the way that you see them, see your social dynamic, and determine what behaviors are appropriate or which ones are scarier.
+The influence a person wields from their societal position can also impact how you perceive them, shape your social dynamics, and define which behaviors are acceptable or unacceptable.
 If you change your perception about the power you have over yourself or the power another person has over you, you might find yourself less fearful of them or social interaction.

 Is Social Inhibition A Sign of Social Anxiety Disorder?